Some courses displayed may not be offered every year. For actual course offerings by quarter, please consult the Quarterly Class Search

 First-order nonlinear equations; the Cauchy problem, elements of distribution theory an Sobolev spaces; the heat, wave, and Laplace equations; additional topics such as quasilinear symmetric hyperbolic systems, elliptic regularity theory.

+MATH 246B.
 Partial Differential Equations

 (4)